isomerpages/moe-holyinnocentspri/_hips-experiences/QUALITY CCE EDUCATION/性教育课程 Sexuality Education in School.md

 Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

-Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form which is in the attachment.
+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form which is in the Parent Gateway (PG).
 The opt-out form is to be submitted by **31 Jan 2026**.

 Parents can contact the school at holyinnocentspri@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.